metaver5o/docker-groestlcoin/README.md

 All files are generated from templates in the root of this repository.
 Please do not edit any of the generated Dockerfiles directly.

-* To add a new Bitcoin version, update [versions.yml](/versions.yml), then run `make update`.
+* To add a new Groestlcoin version, update [versions.yml](/versions.yml), then run `make update`.
-* To make a change to the Dockerfile which affects all current and historical Bitcoin versions, edit [Dockerfile.erb](/Dockerfile.erb) then run `make update`.
+* To make a change to the Dockerfile which affects all current and historical Groestlcoin versions, edit [Dockerfile.erb](/Dockerfile.erb) then run `make update`.

 If you would like to build and test containers for all versions (similar to what happens in CI), run `make`.
-If you would like to build and test all containers for a specific Bitcoin fork, run `BRANCH=core make`.
+If you would like to build and test all containers for a specific Groestlcoin fork, run `BRANCH=core make`.